Beautiful Lighthouses in Michigan Worth a Visit

 50. Mission Point Lighthouse – Traverse City

 Near the tip of Old Mission Peninsula, at the end of vineyard-strewn M-37, visitors discover Mission Point Lighthouse, a white clapboard light built in 1870.
 Standing only 45 feet tall, the light sends a beacon farther than you might think, perched as it is atop a sand dune.
 Visitors can climb the tower.
-A small museum which recounts the light’s history, including that of its rare female keeper, Sarah Lane.
+A small museum recounts the light’s history, including that of its rare female keeper, Sarah Lane.
 Mission Point’s two-week keeper program is very popular.

 51. Grand Traverse Lighthouse Museum – Northport